Discover Washington: Seattle-area arts and culture | Provided by Western Washington Toyota Dealers

 For Saturday dinner, consider one of Pike Place Market‘s many restaurants with pop-up patios, takeout menus, dining balconies and other creative COVID-safer solutions.

-On Sunday, start your day with artisanal fare, locally grown foods and handcrafted arts from the

-the outdoor Ballard Farmers’ Market.
+On Sunday, start your day with artisanal fare, locally grown foods and handcrafted arts from the outdoor Ballard Farmers’ Market.
 Shoppers are asked to wear masks, leave pets at home, and preorder when possible.

 A short walk away, enjoy the National Nordic Museum‘s physical space, which focuses on Nordic history, past and present — with a permanent exhibit on Nordic life, culture and immigration, and a temporary exhibit on colonialism’s legacy with work by artist La Vaughn Belle.